Thom-J-H/Mearsheimer_NATO/README.md

 <hr />

-<p>Added 30 April 2022: <br />
+Added 30 April 2022: <br />
 These graphs and charts explore the USA trade balances with China and Russia.
-The data source is Census.gov › Business & Industry › Foreign Trade › [U.S. International Trade Data](https://www.census.gov/foreign-trade/data/index.html).</p>
+The data source is Census.gov › Business & Industry › Foreign Trade › [U.S. International Trade Data](https://www.census.gov/foreign-trade/data/index.html).

-<p>Commentary on these graphs and data at the substack [American Exile](https://americanexile.substack.com/p/russia-a-convenient-enemy-china-not).</p>
+Commentary on these graphs and data at the substack [American Exile](https://americanexile.substack.com/p/russia-a-convenient-enemy-china-not).

 <p>These graphs also released under CC0 (Public Domain).</p>